codecapsules-io/codecapsules-docs/docs/tutorials/build-a-reader-mode-app-with-flask-and-redis.md

 ## Adding Styling for the HTML

-The two HTML pages we have created so far use some Bootstrap styling that you can see linked in the head of the file.
+The two HTML pages we have created so far use Bootstrap styling that you can see linked in the head of the file.

 Flask requires a particular file structure for static files.
 In the `queue_app` folder, create a folder called `static`.
 In the `static` folder, create a file called `styles.css` and paste in the following lines of code: